Non-human identities and AI agents

 • User or system-created identities that are used for automations, integrations, or shared access.

-• API keys and tokens, such as AWS Access keys, Okta API tokens, Snowflake Key-pair, and GitHub Personal Access tokens and SSH keys.
+• API keys and tokens, such as AWS Access keys, Okta API tokens, Snowflake Key-pair, GitHub personal access tokens, and Secure Shell (SSH) keys.

 • AI Agents, such as Agentforce for Sales AI agents.